nlindenau/GCP-feline-flavors/episodes/ep-01-static-page/README.md

 # Episode 01 - a static web page

 Eppu knew that Rome wasn't built in a day.
-So he decided to start small and host a simple static web page to help other cats find his info and order treats from the Fancy Feline Deli by calling or sending him a message (hopefully not by a pigeon - Eppu was not a big fan of birds!).
+So he decided to start small and host a simple static web page to help other cats find his info and order treats from the Feline Flavors Deli by calling or sending him a message (hopefully not by a pigeon - Eppu was not a big fan of birds!).

 He asked his good friend ChatGPT to create him a simple static web page.
 Now it is up to you to help him get that page out to the world.